FaustinNiyomurengezi2580/Faustin_Interactive_Photo_Gallery_Workdone/README.md

-Task Force for COA
+TASKFORCE Take-home Challenge

-I have uploaded my entry for the COA TASKFORCE Challenge to this repository.
+I have uploaded my entry for the TASKFORCE Take-home Challenge to this repository.
 The task is utilizing JavaScript to solve two code challenges and create an interactive photo gallery.

 Setting Up an Interactive Photo Gallery: A Guide